bmxdemo/bmxproject/logbook/postings/20180112_simulation_sdss_correlation/index.md

 ![sdss_corr](sdss_corr_colore2.png)

 This plot is generated using the same script with Figure 1 and new CoLoRe maps.
-This looks completely different from Figure 1.
-In my humble opinion, the CoLoRe maps are influenced by RNG seed, so it is not comparable with SDSS data.

-## CRIME comparasion
+## CRIME comparison

 Figure 4.
 Generated with CRIME and gnomonic projector

 ![sdss_crime](sdss_corr_crime.png)

+From this figure we can find that CRIME maps have different feature with CoLoRe maps.